mingfang/terraform-provider-k8s/docs/resources/apps_v1_daemon_set.md

 ######  TypeInt

 The UID to run the entrypoint of the container process.
 Defaults to user specified in image metadata if unspecified.
 May also be set in SecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
+## seccomp_profile

+The seccomp options to use by the containers in this pod.

+#### localhost_profile

+######  TypeString

+localhostProfile indicates a profile defined in a file on the node should be used.
+The profile must be preconfigured on the node to work.
+Must be a descending path, relative to the kubelet's configured seccomp profile location.
+Must only be set if type is "Localhost".
+#### type

+###### Required •  TypeString

+type indicates which kind of seccomp profile will be applied.
+Valid options are:

+Localhost - a profile defined in a file on the node should be used.
+RuntimeDefault - the container runtime default profile should be used.
+Unconfined - no profile should be applied.
 ## selinux_options

 The SELinux context to be applied to all containers.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
 May also be set in SecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.